-In addition to his work in the area of immigration law, Mr. Stroster possesses broad experience in handling labor and employment law matters.
-He has advised both public and private sector employers on issues related to collective bargaining, disabilities and accommodation, employment discrimination, union-management relations, workplace harassment, labor arbitration and wage and hour issues.
+In addition to his work in the area of immigration law, Mr. Stroster possesses broad experience in handling employment law matters.
+He has advised both public and private sector employers on issues related to employment discrimination, wage and hour issues, disabilities and accommodation, executive employment agreements, non-compete and solicitation agreements, workplace harassment, and labor arbitration.

 Professional Affiliations, Activities and Honors

 Mr. Stroster is a member of the American Immigration Lawyers Association.
 He is also a member of the American Bar Association, State Bar of Michigan and is active in several professional organizations, including the Grand Rapids Bar Association and the Wyoming-Kentwood Area Chamber of Commerce.
 Mr. Stroster served on the Board of Directors of Alternative Directions, a diversionary program for non-violent criminal offenders.